newtork/newtork.github.io/_posts/2016-12-03-Docker-openttd.md

 tags: project docker bash
 ---

 My first steps with docker have been quite exciting.
-I decided to create a container to easily run an [OpenTTD][dockerottd] gameserver.
+I decided to create a container to easily run an [OpenTTD][dockerottd] game server.
 This build comes with some neat little features, to stick out from conventional OpenTTD Docker containers.

 <!--more-->